tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

         let titleSize = self.titleLabel.sizeThatFits(layoutBounds.size.width, CGFloat.max)
         self.titleLabel.frame = CGRectMake(x, y, titleSize.width, titleSize.height)
+        y += titleSize.height + 8

+        let subtitleSize = self.subtitleLabel.sizeThatFits(layoutBounds.size.width, CGFloat.max)
+        self.subtitleLabel.frame = CGRectMake(x, y, subtitleSize.width, subtitleSize.height)
-        y += titleSize.height + 20
+        y += subtitleSize.height + 20

         ....
     }
 ```

 With Sequential Layout views, a container wrapper view (SQLayoutView) contains and manages one or more arrangedItems.
-It enumerates over its arranged subviews when layoutSubviews is called, but unlike other container-based layout methods, the logic resides with code associated with each subview, not with the container.
+It enumerates over its arranged subviews when layoutSubviews is called, but unlike other container-based layout methods, the logic resides with code associated with each subview, not hardcoded within the container.

 Instead, each arranged subview defines its own behavior based on "calculator" blocks that decorate it.
 Note that calculator blocks are specified when a subview is added to the layout container view, and thus don't require subclassing or modifying the subviews themselves.
 These calculators define the layout, sizing, spacing, and insets of each view.
-Since each calculator is passed the information it needs in a modular way, the calculators are usually reusable and can often replaced with a set of premade standard calculators defined in SQLayoutCalculators.
+Since each calculator is passed the information it needs in a modular way, the calculators are reusable and can often replaced with a set of premade standard calculators defined in SQLayoutCalculators.
 They can still be defined with custom code, however, or made by composing existing calculators to handle unique edge cases.

 ## Example

 The following is a simple example of five subviews, two vertically stacked labels followed by three buttons laid out using a flow (reading order) layout:
 ```
-    let contentView = SQLayoutView.contentView(addedTo: view, layoutGuide: view.safeAreaLayoutGuide)
+    let contentView = SQLayoutView.addAutosizedView(to: view, layoutGuide: view.safeAreaLayoutGuide)

     contentView.addArrangedItem(self.titleLabel
         .withSQFrameCalculator(SQLayoutCalculators.containerLeftAlignedVStack)